BRS/Search: Open Text acquisition of BRS/Search

-Open Text still supports both BRS/Search and NetAnswer.
-Active BRS/Search and NetAnswer installations include the public Web patent full-text database operated by the United States Patent and Trademark Office at USPTO Web Patent Databases.
-BRS/Search and NetAnswer are also used in-house for searches performed by patent examiners and public patent searchers at the USPTO.

 The core BRS/Search technology in the Open Text portfolio was augmented with other capabilities through various acquisitions.
 For example, Dataware's acquisition of Sovereign-Hill brought InQuery, “a probabilistic information retrieval system using an inference network”, which was developed by the University of Massachusetts Amherst Center for Intelligent Information Retrieval] out of the UMass CIIR and into the marketplace.
 A product re-branding table shows the range of products, their old names and their new names.

 InQuery is a concept search engine that uses noun phrases, parts of speech and other co-occurrence relationships in overlapping passages of text rather than single term inverted indexes of single words in documents.

 Open Text's portfolio has grown to include Hummingbird Content Management, and has always included BASIS.

 2003

 BRS/Search North America User's Group (BRSNAUG) website with a June 8, 2003 date listed the following features for BRS/Search.
 The BRSNAUG also disincorporated in 2003.
 Cross-references to BRS/Search on the World Wide Web point to Open Text Livelink.